 - Driver taking a turn across traffic lanes;

 - Distracted driving;

 - Driving under the influence of alcohol or drugs.

-The size of the vehicles involved in the crash plays a significant role in how deadly the crash will be.
+The size of the vehicles involved in the collision can also play a significant role in the severity of the accident.
 For example, occupants in a small compact car which is T-boned by a full-size SUV can suffer tragic consequences.

 These side impact collisions are the most dangerous.
 Although they account for only 25 percent of the types of vehicle accidents which occur each year, they are responsible for 40 percent of the accidents where victims suffer from serious injuries.

 For victims who survive a T-bone collision, their injuries can be devastating.
-Some of the more common injuries include:
+Some of the most common bodily injuries include:

 - Injuries to the chest;

 - Injuries to the shoulder or elbow areas.

 Although side airbags have helped in reducing some injuries from T-bone collisions, they are not as effective in protection as front air bags are.
 And which vehicle a victim is in can also make a difference.
 Engineering studies show that the front of a vehicle can absorb five times more force than the side of a vehicle can.